 Will they move the smaller component into its own file?

 Umm… Probably not.
-So after 4–5 years, you’ll have 200 lines of helper dumb components that can be easily extracted into separate files.
+So after 4–5 years, you’ll have 200 lines of helper dumb components that could have been easily extracted into separate files, and it will take you much longer to refactor React components.

 I’m not sure if you noticed, but this massive component is using ClassComponent.
-I’m sure you know the reason; it was written at a time when functional components were not that common.
+I’m sure you know why; it was written when functional components were not that common.

 Nowadays, using functional components makes more sense: